Lens defects, part V: Control ring malfunction

 Aperture ring

-Direct coupling aperture rings mean that the manipulation of the aperture ring directly affect the aperture diaphragm.
+Direct coupling, manual aperture rings mean that the manipulation of the aperture ring directly affect the aperture diaphragm.
 Direct coupling aperture rings are typically clickless and a feature of cameras where the photographer does not view through-the-lens.
 For instance, a rangefinder or TLR user who would be framing their shot through a dedicated viewfinder, would therefore not mind a lens which when set to f/16 would be closed down all the way.
 The advent of SLR’s and through-the-lens composing necessitated another approach.

 The first new approach were preset lenses, that typically have a two-part or double aperture ring.
 One part of the ring would be used to pre-set the intended aperture (to e.g. f/11), which would then limit the range of movement of the ring that operates the aperture to between fully open and the pre-set value.
 The photographer could then frame and focus in fully open, only to – without having to look – twist the aperture ring to the pre-set value before taking the shot.
 Preset lenses thus have one ring that is used to limit the movement of the aperture ring (called the preset ring), and that ring would typically have clicks, while the the aperture ring would operate like a direct coupling aperture ring (albeit in a range limited by the pre-set ring).